biocore/labadmin/README.rst

 **Password:** password

-Note that whenever a unittest is run, the user `test` is granted admin rights, which is reset once the unittest is completed.
+Note that whenever a unittest is run, the user `test` is granted admin rights, which is reset once the unittest is completed if `mock_admin_login` is called.